-Next, suppose that $L|l$ is a further function field over an algebraically closed field $l$ of characteristic $0$, and let
+Next suppose that $L|l$ is a further function field over an algebraically closed field $l$ of characteristic $0$, and let

 be an isomorphism of $\Lambda$-modules.
-We say that \begin{itemize} \item \emph{$\phi$ is compatible with $\acl$} provided that for all $x,y \in \KL(K|k)$, the pair $x,y$ is dependent in $\KL(K|k)$ if and only if the pair $\phi(x),\phi(y)$ is dependent in $\KL(L|l)$. \item \emph{$\phi$ is compatible with rational submodules} provided that $\phi$ induces a bijection on rational submodules of $\KL(K|k)$ resp. $\KL(L|l)$. \end{itemize} The collection of all isomorphisms $\KL(K|k) \cong \KL(L|l)$ which are compatible with $\acl$ and with rational submodules will be denoted by
+We say that \begin{enumerate} \item \emph{$\phi$ is compatible with $\acl$} provided that for all $x,y \in \KL(K|k)$, the pair $x,y$ is dependent in $\KL(K|k)$ if and only if the pair $\phi x, \phi y$ is dependent in $\KL(L|l)$. \item \emph{$\phi$ is compatible with rational submodules} provided that $\phi$ induces a bijection on rational submodules of $\KL(K|k)$ resp.~$\KL(L|l)$. \end{enumerate} The collection of all isomorphisms $\KL(K|k) \cong \KL(L|l)$ which are compatible with $\acl$ and with rational submodules will be denoted by